Belarusian People's Republic: Military

-There were attempts to create an armed forces of the newly established Belarusian People's Republic.
+There were attempts to create the armed forces of the newly established Belarusian People's Republic.
 Belarusian military units started to form within the disorganized Imperial Russian Army already in 1917.

-According to the historian Oleg Latyszonek, about 11,000 people, mostly volunteers, served in the Army of the Belarusian People's Republic.
+According to the historian Oleg Łatyszonek, about 11,000 people, mostly volunteers, served in the Army of the Belarusian People's Republic.

 General Stanisław Bułak-Bałachowicz supported the Government of the People's Republic and openly positioned his army as a Belarusian national army.
 In 1920, his units became a part of the Russian People's Volunteer Army led by the Russian SR revolutionary Boris Savinkov which established the short-lived Belarusian State during its actions against the Red Army.

 The major military action of the Army of the People's Republic was the failed Slutsk defence action in late 1920.
 The Council of the BNR, based at that time in Lithuania, sent officers to help organize armed anti-Bolshevik resistance in the town of Slutsk.
-These events formed the basis of Vasil Bykau's story and the film based on it "On Black Slash-and-Burn Fields".
+These events served as the basis for Vasil Bykau's story and the film based on it, On Black Slash-and-Burn Fields.